ethan-ck/Alexandria/Database Design and Development/Types of Databases.md

 ![[exampl;e.png]]

-Another type of flat data file is the fixed-width file.
-All the columns share a fixed width in characters.
+Another type of flat data file is the fixed-length file.
+All the columns share a fixed length in characters.
 In this case, we can see that each data entry is separated into rows and columns.

 ![[download.png]]

 In this case, we can see that each data entry is separated into rows and columns.
+Wastes space

 ![[download.jpg]]